 Time: 1-3 hours | Location: Indoors and Outdoors The Katahdin region has been an inspiration to countless artists over centuries.
-Students will learn about the renowned artists who found inspiration here and then engage in a variety of nature art projects.
+Students will learn about the renowned artists who found inspiration here.
+We will then use nature as our inspiration to create our